 So what does the Star of David really represent?

 Today, the Star of David is mostly attributed to the Jewish tradition and features in the centre of the national flag of Israel.
-The official meaning is to represent “new beginnings for Israel.”
+The official meaning given for the Star of David is “new beginnings for Israel.”

-The symbol was then adopted by David’s son, King Solomon, although the design was changed very slightly so that the lines of the triangles overlapped.
-This symbol is therefore also known as the Seal of Solomon though has the same meanings as the original Star of David.
+The symbol was then adopted by David’s son, King Solomon, although the design was changed slightly so that the lines of the triangles overlap – as you can see in the image below.
+This symbol is therefore also known as the Seal of Solomon although has more or less the same symbolic meaning as the Star of David.

 Since the 17th Century, the star has been used to identify Jews who were subsequently the subject of many persecutions over the centuries, culminating in the horrific holocaust of the mid-1900s.